olivdt/XIOS/build-static-linux.md

-## install the needed tools for Ubuntu 16.10
+## install the needed tools for Ubuntu 16.10 or Debian 9

 sudo apt install build-essential libtool autotools-dev autoconf pkg-config curl

 ## these are the shell commands:

+git submodule init

+git submodule update

 cd depends

 make NO_QT=1